-Grading criteria include: relevancy to the course, accurate understandings of concepts and theories, quality of your analyses, critical thinking, quality of PPTs, presentation quality, professional dress, the quality of your answers to the questions, and completion of the presentation within time limit.
+Grading criteria include: the number of concepts and theories included in the analyses, accurate understandings of concepts and theories, the application of concepts and theories to analyze the case, the depth and quality of your analyses, critical thinking, quality of PPTs, presentation quality, professional dress, efforts in the final project, the quality of your answers to the questions, and completion of the presentation within time limit.
 Marks will be deducted if the time limit is exceeded.